kmilodenisglez/drones/docs/md_endpoints/RegisterADroneDescription.md

-Register a drone in database
+Register or update a drone in database